You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what do you do when you get to the cemetery?

 Often you will find a married couple to be buried together.
 But this is not always the case.

 Take for example my 3rd great grandfather John Waters who was a seaman.
-He is not buried with his wife in South Wales, but in Newcastle in the north of England.
+He was not buried with his wife in South Wales, but in Newcastle in the north of England.

 Find Death and Burial Records Online!